wcgordon1/electrical/src/content/jobs/apprentice-electrician-la-id-ek23940.md

 ---
 position: "Apprentice Electrician"
 # Start of Selection
-description: "Berg Electric is seeking a motivated individual to join our team as an Apprentice Electrician in San Francisco.
+description: "Berg Electric is seeking a motivated individual to join our team as an Apprentice Electrician in Los Angeles.
 This is an excellent opportunity to start your career in the electrical trade with a company known for its commitment to quality, safety, and innovation."
 # End of Selection
-location: "San Francisco, CA"
+location: "Los Angeles, CA"
 team: "Commercial"
 datePosted: "2024-11-20T00:00:00Z"
 validThrough: "2025-02-20T00:00:00Z"